clytwynec/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

 Add a File
 *******************

-You can add files that you want students to access in the course.
-After you add a file, you must link to it from a component, a course update, or in the course handouts.
+You can upload files that you want students to access in the course.
+After you upload a file, you can link to it from a component, a course update, or in the course handouts.
 A file is only visible to students if you create a link to it.

 Because the file name becomes part of the URL, students can see the name of the file when they open it.
 Avoid using file names such as AnswerKey.pdf.